NAB5/MonsterARena/README.md

 # MonsterARena

+For a more detailed undertanding of the game and how it was built, please look at `AR Colosseum Game Final Report.pdf`
 ## Prerequisites:
 - Iphone SE or better
 - macOS 10.13.
 6 or later and Xcode 10 or later